jdetok/bash/README.md

-Bash scripts
+general bash scripts

+# TODO - connect to nas script
+# TODO - basic script for linux installations

-- git-common.sh automates git add, commit, & push
+# git/gi.sh automates git add, commit, & push
-TO CALL (alias set in ~/.vshrc) : gi -m <commit message>
+-- USE: gi -m <commit message>
+if -m not specified it will prompt for commit msg

+# bkp/bkp.sh backs up home dir & select /etc files to bkp dir in nas
+-- RUN: ~/scripts/bkp/bkp.sh
+-- setup in cron for 4am and 6pm